Finding the main idea is a useful skill that students will use for life.

 It’s important to note that building the skill of finding the main idea takes time; it’s an ongoing learning process.

-This progression of activities for finding the main idea helps students develop the thought process and critical thinking skills needed to eventually be able to find the main idea when reading independently.
+The following activities for finding the main idea help students develop the thought process and critical thinking skills needed to eventually be able to find the main idea when reading independently.

 1. Do Main Idea Word Sorts.

 Word sorts are great for introducing or reviewing the main idea.

 You can do this activity as a whole class or in groups.